sparkflows/sparkflows-docs/docs/installation/python-install-windows.rst

    :align: center
    :width: 60%

+* Next enable PySpark Engine in Fire Insights

-* Once you start fire server, login to Fire Insights application and go to configurations and enable ``app.enablePySparkEngine as true`` and save the changes and start using PySpark engine in Fire Insights.
+Login to Fire Insights application and go to configurations and set ``app.enablePySparkEngine`` to ``true`` and save the changes.
+Now you can start using PySpark engine in Fire Insights.

 .. figure:: ../_assets/installation/pyspark_url.PNG
    :alt: Installations